kuznia-rdzeni/coreblocks/docs/scheduler/Overview.md

 ## Description

-Scheduler is the middle part of out processor.
+Scheduler is the middle part of our processor.
 It is located after the frontend and before execution units.
 Its main tasks are: